 On August 17, 2005, OPG entered into the MOA with the Shareholder regarding OPG's role and responsibility as a power producer in Ontario.
 In July 2015, the MOA was revised.
 The MOA serves as the basis of agreement between OPG and the Shareholder regarding OPG's mandate, governance, performance, reporting and communications and establishes the accountabilities between OPG and the Province.
-OPG's strategic imperatives are based on the Company's mandate as set out in the MOA.
+OPG's business imperatives are based on the Company's mandate as set out in the MOA.
+The MOA was reaffirmed for continuance by the Ontario Minister of Energy, Northern Development and Mines and the OPG Board Chair in the fourth quarter of 2019.
 The MOA remains in effect for not more than five years from the date of execution.